load example data

 ggplotly(p, tooltip = c("tag", "x", "y"))

-Note that one can change the base map by clicking in the layer symbol, to for example a satellite image.
-Each chunk of code only requires this chunk with loading the data to be run before and is otherwise independent.
+Note that one can change the base map to, for example, a satellite image, by clicking in the layer symbol.
+Each chunk of code only requires the first chunk with loading the data to be run before and is otherwise independent.

 Subset the individual of choice and transform it into a sf with the additional columns of your choice (can be seen when clicking on the point).
 Colour the track by selecting the desired parameter as zcol.